 Polishing Method: Polished by hand, one stone at a time.
 Each stone is unique and minor variations are what makes them beautiful.

-- Color: Green, red, yellow
+- Color: Unique mixture of green, red, and yellow

 - Polish: Shiny and smooth